Housing options and help for homeless people

 - you are leaving local authority care

-Housing Support Services are available throughout the region.
-We can assist you with immediate, short term and long-term support.
+Support is available throughout the region.
+We can assist you with immediate, short term and long-term support by:

 - arranging emergency accommodation if you have nowhere to stay